bakgaard/Stories/AdrexTheEngineer/NotesFromCR.md

 [3:51:45](https://www.youtube.com/watch?v=M5lRGaV-xQk&t=3h51m45s) - Dillan, Elvish girl (teenager) who is mute.
 She works with in a blacksmith called Umagorn Smeltborne, who can make magic swords with Iceflex.

+## Episode 74

+[1:35:30](https://www.youtube.com/watch?v=rMZYyG8qm-Y&t=3h51m45s) - There are two moons; Karthra (bright one), and Ruhedis (Brown, smaller, not always visible).
+Archemist Demit tells this (male gnome)

+* Karthra is meant to be "ill omens".
+* Ruhedis could be pre-creations, or doing Creation the Betrayer Gods were banished using it.

+[1:56:20](https://www.youtube.com/watch?v=rMZYyG8qm-Y&t=1h56m20s) - In Mithborow, 350 miles from here (East, South East), Southern ends of the alphs, a dragon is supossed to be resting, though unseen for a century - Gilidon The Nightmare in Ivory.

 ## Dalen's Closet

 [0:05:02](https://www.youtube.com/watch?v=0oclW3MXABA&t=0h05m02s) - Firstborn of Vex and Percy is named Vesper Elena de Rolo.